Philadelphia

 This, in my mind, is the Holy Grail of unreleased cover songs recorded by the Pet Shop Boys—the one that I most want them to officially release in a studio rendition.

 Neil Young wrote this song for the 1994 film Philadelphia, which was the first big-budget, big-name, mainstream Hollywood movie that focused on the subject of AIDS.
-(It was about time, eh?)
-The Boys sometimes added it to their setlist of their 2002 concert tour, performing it as part of their encore, and they've performed it live on television on at least one occasion.
+(About time, eh?)
+The Pet Shop Boys' very own Neil (Tennant, that is) subsequently described it (in Issue 19 of the the PSB Fan Club publication Literally) as "one of the top five songs of the nineties."
+The Boys sometimes added it to their setlist of their 2002 concert tour, performing it as part of their encore, and they've performed it live on television on at least one occasion (and probably two, if I remember correctly).
 They very likely have also recorded it in the studio for possible release, perhaps as a bonus track on a future single.
 In the meantime, however, they made an excellent live recording of it available for listening at one time on their official website.